 It was like the funniest thing.

-And he goes, Oh my god, you really are a New Yorker.
+And he goes, oh, my God, you really are a New Yorker.

 It was hysterical.

-The whole thing was historical.
+The whole thing was hysterical.

 Linda, are you sure?